kartikeyagupta/project1/paper/sections/01-introduction.md

 ......pandoc-logo.png
 ......stat159-logo.png

 The code is hosted on Github.
 This page that you are reading was created by the pandoc turning .md into a .html.
 In the discussion, I will go deeper into why, what how and anser a few extra questions about the project.
-Be sure to follow on,
+Be sure to follow on.